pdolezal/pet4bnd-maven-plugin/README.md

 * The packages have different versions: *foo.bar* has 1.1.0 and *foo.baz* has 1.1.1.
 * The version of *foo.bar* must stay below 2.0.0 (perhaps version 2.0.0 has been released already).
 * And there were some changes: *foo.bar* underwent a minor change, while *foo.baz* underwent a major change.
+* Well, it seems that it is possible to inherit the version information like *foo.boo* does.
 * Finally, there is a line related to *foo.bar*, which looks like an attribute list.

 This guess would be quite correct.
 Names of the packages to export are separated with `:` (a colon) from the version information.
 Any additional attributes of an export should follow on the next line after `+` (a plus sign).
 Whitespace is not significant as well as comments; a comment starts with `#` (the hash sign) and ends with the line.
 A comment may appear on the line with the version information, but attributes can't contain any comments because the whole line should be used as the attribute list.